EOSIO/eosio.cdt/docs/06_how-to-guides/05_authorization/how_to_restrict_access_to_an_action_by_user.md

 1. You have the sources of a contract with one of the actions defined, let's call it `hi` action.
 2. The `hi` action has defined one input parameter `user` of type `name`.
-3. The `hi` action is printing the name of the `user` account.
+3. The `hi` action prints the name of the `user` account.
 4. The `hi` action needs to authorize the `user` account.

 ## Authorization Methods

 To restrict access to the `hi` action, you can do it in three ways.

-### 1. Using eosio::check(eosio::has_auth(...)...)
+### 1. Use eosio::check(eosio::has_auth(...)...)

-The below code is enforcing the action `hi` to be executed only by the account that is sent as parameter to the action, no matter what permission the account is using to sign the transaction (e.g. owner, active, code).
+The below code enforces the action `hi` to be executed only by the account that is sent as parameter to the action, no matter what permission the account uses to sign the transaction (e.g. owner, active, code).

 [[info | Error message is custom]]
 | Observe that in this case the yielded error message is a custom one and thus it can be used to provide a better experience for the user.